queria/qsrun/README.rst

 ::

-  $ grep qsrun ~/.fluxbox/keys
+  $ echo "Mod1 F2 :Exec ~/apps/qsrun/release/qsrun" >> ~/.fluxbox/keys

-  Mod1 F2 :Exec ~/apps/qsrun/src/main.py
+Or yous your Desktop Environment hotkeys configuration utility (in xfce you can use xfce4-keyboard-settings and so on).

-In xfce you can use xfce4-keyboard-settings.
+History file is located in ``~/.cache/qsrun/`` and it uses JSON_ format.

-History file is located in ``~/.config/qsrun/`` and it uses JSON_ format.
+(Actually Qt/C++ version of qsrun uses only simple parsing of history file, so be carefull ... only array/list of string is supported in this file, like [ "item1", "item2" ] (newlines are skipped).

 Author(s)
 -------------------